ClaireCJS/clairecjs_bat/docs/song-lyric-transcription-with-ai.md

 -----------------------------------------------------------------------------------------------------------------------------------------------

-# 👉👉 Under-The-Hood: Existing commands also used by this system:
+# 👉👉 *Under-The-Hood*: Existing commands also used by this system:

 Various commands that were already a part of my "Clairevironment".